expo/expo/docs/versions/v14.0.0/guides/routing-and-navigation.md

 ## Reviewing the tab template

-You probably don't want to start all of your projects completely from scratch, and the tab template is one of many to come from Exponent that will hopefully give you a headstart on building your app.
+You probably don't want to start all of your projects completely from scratch, and the tab template is one of many to come from Expo that will hopefully give you a headstart on building your app.
 It comes with `@exponent/ex-navigation` pre-installed, and tab navigation set up for you.

 Let's look at the project structure of the tab template as it relates to navigation.
 This is not a pattern that you absolutely must follow, but we find it works quite well for us.